Auditing Class Policy

 Ruhala strives to remain competitive with market, please compare.
 On the other hand, Ruhala believes in fair pricing.
 Quality products and services are often costly.

-How do I know RPAC is right for me/my child?
+How do I know RHAC is right for me/my child?

-Should I wait until my child gets more serious to enroll him/her in RPAC?
+Should I wait until my child gets more serious to enroll him/her in RHAC?

 No. Your child deserves the highest quality instruction FIRST.
 If your child wants to learn about performing, let him/her learn correctly from the beginning.

-What makes RPAC different from all other performing arts centers, community theatres, or dance studios?
+What makes RHAC different from all other performing arts centers, community theatres, or dance studios?

 Broadway veteran director with real world experience.
 An organic approach to performing.
 Cutting edge instruction and direction.
-RPAC treats children as people.
+RHAC treats children as people.

 I don’t know if I am/my child is talented in singing, acting or dancing.
 Is it worthwhile to enroll for classes?